Passive Realizations of Series Elastic Actuation: Effects of Plant and Controller Dynamics on Haptic Rendering

 SDEA generalizes SEA by introducing a viscous dissipation element parallel to the series elastic element.
-Accordingly, the passivity analysis of SDEA also generalizes the passivity analysis of SEA, as most SEA results can be recovered as the effect of the dissipation element approaches to zero.
-However, passivity analysis of SDEA has received relatively less attention in the literature, since the resulting closed-form solutions are more complex and much harder to interpret~\cite{focchi2016robot,oblak2011design,Mengilli2020,mengilli2021passivity}.
+Accordingly, the passivity analysis of SDEA also generalizes the passivity analysis of SEA.
+However, passivity analysis of SDEA has received relatively less attention in the literature, since the resulting closed-form solutions of these systems are more complex and much harder to interpret~\cite{focchi2016robot,oblak2011design,Mengilli2020,mengilli2021passivity}.

-The passive range of virtual stiffness and damping parameters for SDEA under a cascaded impedance controller with an inner torque loop acting on a velocity compensated plant and load dynamics have been studied in~\cite{focchi2016robot}.
-In this controller, a positive velocity feedback loop provides velocity compensation by attempting to extend the bandwidth of the torque control loop under the passivity constraints.
+The passive range of virtual stiffness and damping parameters for SDEA under a cascaded impedance controller with an inner torque loop acting on a velocity-compensated plant and load dynamics have been studied in~\cite{focchi2016robot}.
+In this controller, a positive velocity feedback loop provides velocity compensation by attempting to extend the bandwidth of the torque control loop under passivity constraints.

-Oblak and Matjacic~\cite{oblak2011design} have conducted a frequency domain passivity analysis of SDEA under an unconventional basic impedance controller.
+Oblak and Matjacic~\cite{oblak2011design} have conducted a passivity analysis of SDEA under an unconventional basic impedance controller.
 In this controller, a force sensor is employed after the end-effector inertia to measure the interaction forces, and these forces are used for closed-loop force control, in addition to the series damped elastic element.
 It has been demonstrated that a sufficient level of mechanical damping is required in the compliant element to ensure the passivity of linear stiffness rendering using this control architecture.
 Furthermore, sufficient conditions to passively render linear springs have been proposed, which include a lower bound on the required level of physical damping.

-Recently, Mengilli~\etal have presented the sufficient conditions for the passivity of SDEA under VSIC for the null impedance, pure spring, and Voigt model rendering~\cite{mengilli2021passivity}.
+Mengilli~\etal have presented sufficient conditions for the passivity of SDEA under VSIC for the null impedance, linear spring, and Voigt model rendering~\cite{mengilli2021passivity}.
 They have demonstrated that thanks to the damping of the compliant element, passive spring renderings with SDEA can exceed the physical stiffness of the compliant element.
-They have extended their results to absolute stability and two-port passivity analysis and derived the necessary and sufficient conditions for a virtual coupler~\cite{Mengilli2020}.
+They have extended their results to absolute stability and two-port passivity analyses and derived the necessary and sufficient conditions for appropriate virtual couplers~\cite{Mengilli2020}.
 In~\cite{kenanoglu2023}, authors have studied the necessary and sufficient conditions for the passivity of linear spring rendering with SDEA under a cascaded controller that neglects the forces induced on the damping element.